rolling-code/PowerShell-Scripts/README.md

 PowerShell-Scripts

-A collection of PowerShell scripts for various administrative tasks, including Azure Active Directory and On-Prem Active Directory management.
+A collection of PowerShell scripts (And some Python 🐍 as well) for various administrative tasks, including Azure Active Directory and On-Prem Active Directory management.

 Folder Structure: